The CMO rescue plan: protecting business continuity during agency transitions

 A fractional CMO operates differently.
 As an embedded strategic director, their goal is to ensure you own every layer of your marketing infrastructure:

-This isn't a detail.
-It's the difference between a vendor relationship and a genuine fractional marketing service.
+This is not a detail.
+It is the difference between a vendor relationship and a genuine fractional marketing service.

 A part-time CMO is compensated for outcomes, not volume.
-There is no commission on your ad spend, and the value is built entirely on your results.
+There is no commission on your ad spend.
+The value is built entirely on your results.

 The part-time CMO model also eliminates transition risk by design.
 If the engagement ends, you keep every account, every data set, every automation.
 No negotiation.
 No legal dispute.
 No revenue gap.

-That is what genuine externalisation marketing looks like: a senior director who builds your infrastructure so that it works for you, not for them.
+That is what genuine outsourced marketing leadership looks like: a senior director who builds your infrastructure so that it works for you, not for them.
+And because the engagement is structured to be reversible from the start, the power dynamic that makes agency lock-in possible never develops in the first place.

 Ready to audit your marketing infrastructure before the next crisis?
-Book a free 30-minute diagnostic with iytro and identify exactly where your ownership gaps are.
+Talk to iytro for a free 30-minute diagnostic, or explore the iytro part-time CMO model directly.